 Longer term, we have continued to assume that the Cadent Gas Repex programmes reduce in scale post-2032 following completion of the HSE mandated 30:30 replacement programme but the maintenance of the network and the service levels to customers is maintained.
-As noted above, we have not incorporated into the base case any additional investment in our network to make it hydrogen or biomethane-ready at this stage.
+As noted above, we have not incorporated into the base case any investment in the network to make it hydrogen or biomethane-ready at this stage.

-Discount rate
+Discount Rate